mModule/guide_hma/README.md

 In Android 13, Google has added extra protections to prevent Applist detection abuse by apps.<br>
 <i>Its still early days for Android 13 and apps have various ways to bypass Android/Google protections.</i>

+Besides hiding root from sensitive (secure) apps, you can also hide installed apps from an app store.<br>
+<i>This is convenient if you have an app installed that is:<br>
+- Installed from a different app store.
+- Modified.
+- Older version.<br></i>

 ## Requirement(s)
 - Magisk
   - <i>Preferably a Magisk installation (setup) that passes Play Integrity.</i>